Search

 Controls only HTTP/HTTPS access.

-Although DNS filtering is an effective way to protect network DNS security, it is not absolutely reliable.
-In the following scenarios, the DNS filtering function alone cannot achieve the expected filtering effect:
+Although DNS filtering is an effective way to protect network DNS security, it is not entirely reliable.
+In the following scenarios, the DNS filtering function alone cannot achieve the expected filtering results:

 • For encrypted DNS traffic, such as DNS-over-TLS (DOT), DNS-over-HTTPS (DOH), DNS-over-QUIC (DOQ), and DNS-over-HTTP3, the DNS filtering function is not available.

-In this case, you need to configure a security policy to block encrypted DNS traffic (customize services and then reference these services in the security policy) to force the user browser to automatically use the non-encrypted DNS.
+In this case, you need to configure a security policy to block encrypted DNS traffic (specifically, by customizing services and then referencing these services in the security policy) to force the user browser to automatically use the non-encrypted DNS.
 Typical encrypted DNS traffic types and corresponding service ports are as follows:

 DNS over TLS: TCP 853